viviandotdev/ObsidianVault/20 Sources/People/Diana.md

 Has parents who were very possessive, they still give her a curfew so she has to be home by a certain time.

 After school, after a long day she would be forced to go home and do the dishes.
+This is probably why she

 Relationship with her brother is not great.
-Her brother has anger issues and would lash out in
+Her brother has anger issues and would lash out in class.

+I think probably has the worst family problems.
+She is also from FuZhou

 ### Links to this page
 These notes point directly to this note.
 But this note doesn't point back.
 ```dataview